-It’s the perfect subtle green to add.
+Spinach is an amazingly subtle green to add to pancakes.
 It doesn’t leave any flavor behind yet adds a nice boost of nutrition.
 To make this recipe you will need a blender and a few pantry staples.

 - Whole Wheat Flour – This is a dense flour so make sure not to over mix your batter.
 You can also use all-purpose flour if needed.